Frank Giustra: The Giustra Foundation

 The Giustra Foundation (formerly Radcliffe Foundation) was established in 1997 by Frank Giustra.
 The Vancouver-based foundation supports initiatives focused on women and children, education, homelessness and refugee resettlement in British Columbia and elsewhere in Canada.
 The Giustra Foundation is involved in the global refugee crisis by providing humanitarian aid, along with being the founding partner in the Global Refugee Sponsorship Initiative.

 The Giustra Foundation also has worked with the Vancouver Foundation and the City of Vancouver on Streetohome, a community-based initiative established in 2008 which brings together non-profits, civil society groups, business, governments and citizens to address homelessness in Vancouver.
 Giustra sits on the board of Streetohome Foundation and chairs the capital campaign.
 He also donated $5 million to the foundation in 2010.

 Acceso

 In 2007, Giustra and President Bill Clinton launched the Clinton Giustra Enterprise Partnership, which in 2020 transitioned into a new independent entity named Acceso.
 Acceso is a social business builder.
 Acceso, with support from Giustra, invested start-up capital, built from scratch, and manages agribusinesses in Colombia, El Salvador, and Haiti.

 Frank Giustra Social Enterprise Partnership and Initiative CGSGI aims to alleviate poverty in the developing world in partnership with the global mining community.
-Giustra committed $USD 100 million plus half of what he earns in the resource industry for the rest of his life.
+Giustra committed US$100 million plus half of what he earns in the resource industry for the rest of his life.
 Carlos Slim Helú, the Mexican businessman and one of the richest men in the world, made a matching contribution.

 On June 17, 2010, Giustra joined with Carlos Slim and President Clinton to create a $20 million fund to assist small businesses in earthquake-ravaged Haiti.